-Mark a route that travels through the past, present and future of painting.
-The result is Madrid's "Art Route".
-Spain's capital has three of the world's most important collections: the Prado Museum, the Thyssen-Bornemisza Museum and the Reina Sofía National Museum.
-All three have recently expanded, so now is a better time than ever to come and see them.
+Follow a route that travels through the past, present and future of painting.
+This is Madrid's 'Art Route'.
+Spain's capital is home to three of the world's most important art collections: the Prado Museum, the Thyssen-Bornemisza Museum and the Reina Sofía National Museum.

 Madrid is not only the capital of Spain; it is also the country's art capital.
-This is the impression you will inevitably have when you discover its famous "Art Route".
+This is the impression you are bound to have when you discover its famous 'Art Route'.
 There is nowhere else in the world with as many masterpieces in such a small area.
 The Prado Museum, the Thyssen-Bornemisza and the Reina Sofía National Museum are the stars of this unique route, which will take you on a complete tour of the history and evolution of painting.
 Now there is yet another reason to visit them: the new additions built to expand their facilities, truly architectural gems.
 Inside and out, you will find these museums a delight.

 The three museums are located just a few metres from each other and are connected by one of the city's main avenues: the Paseo del Prado.
-Along this route, shaded by leafy trees, you can enjoy such emblematic landmarks as the 18th-century Cibeles and Neptuno fountains, the Royal Botanical Gardens and the Astronomical Observatory.
+Along this route, shaded by leafy trees, you can enjoy such emblematic landmarks as the 18th-century fountains of Cibeles and Neptune, the Royal Botanical Gardens or the Astronomical Observatory.

 It has one of the world's most important collections of paintings, with the best of the Spanish, Italian and Flemish schools, encompassing the 12th to 18th centuries.
 Some of the outstanding paintings include "Las Meninas" or "The Family of Philip IV" (also known as "The Maids of Honour") by Velázquez; Goya's Majas; and "The Garden of Earthly Delights" by Hieronymus Bosch, as well as works by artists of the stature of Titian, Rubens and El Greco.
 Since it opened in November 1819, the Prado Museum has steadily grown.
-However, its latest expansion is the largest in its history.
+Nonetheless, the largest extension in its history came about in 2007.
 The new building, designed by the prominent Spanish architect Rafael Moneo, features the use of glass for natural lighting and monumental bronze doors, the work of the sculptor Cristina Iglesias.

-This museum represents the perfect transition, a link between the classic works of the Prado Museum and the contemporary ones found in the Reina Sofía Art Centre.
+This museum represents the perfect transition, a link between the classic works of the Prado Museum and the contemporary ones found in the Reina Sofía National Art Museum.
 It is one of the most valuable private collections in the world.
 The need for more space for its acquisitions was the reason behind the construction of a new building in the same style as the already existing one, the Villahermosa Palace.
-The itinerary begins with 13th-century Western painting and goes all the way through the most important movements of the 19th and 20th centuries.
-The collection contains outstanding Impressionist works and pieces from the avant-garde and Pop Art movements of the 1960s.
-The museum's rooms are graced by paintings by such masters as Monet, Van Gogh, Cezanne, Klee and Kandinsky, to name only a few.
+The itinerary begins with 13thcentury Western painting and goes all the way through the most important movements of the 19th and 20th centuries.
+Highlights of its artistic collection include works from the Impressionist, avant-garde and 60s Pop Art movements.
+Hanging on its walls you'll find paintings by masters such as Monet, Van Gogh, Cezanne, Klee and Kandinsky, among many others.

 Reina Sofía National Art Museum

 Avant-garde and up-to-date.
 Perhaps those are the adjectives that best describe the Reina Sofía National Art Museum.
 It reflects the most innovative artistic trends and sets the standard in contemporary art.
 It is also home to Pablo Picasso's world-famous "Guernica".
 Miró, Dalí, Tàpies, Juan Gris and Chillida, among others, are all represented in this museum's extensive collection.
-In the architectural sphere, its recent addition is the work of the famous Jean Nouvel.
+In the architectural sphere, the extension is the work of the renowned architect Jean Nouvel.

 All the beauty and history of art are yours to enjoy in just a short walk.
-It has never been easier: you will find it in Madrid, Spain's capital.
-You will be keen to return. - Museums not to be missed in Spain
+It's never been easier: you will find it in Madrid, Spain's capital.
+You will be keen for a return visit. - Museums not to be missed in Spain